Entanglement Entropy of Non-Hermitian Free Fermions: Non-Hermitian free fermions with translational symmetry

 The left eigenvectors are expressed as

 with

 Where $p,q=1,2,..,N/2$ and normalized factor $n_q=[2B(k_q)D(k_q)]^{-1/2}$.
 Here, $\delta_{pq}$ is the Kronecker delta function.

-Then the correlation matrix can be represented by the matrix $L, R$, and $U$ and reads
+Then the correlation matrix can be represented by the matrix $L, R$, and $F$ and reads

 It will become extremely challenging to analytically calculate the EE for the $2$-sublattice model defined by Eq.~(\ref{Eq:H1d}).
 The reason is that the correlation matrix here turns out to be a block-Toeplitz matrix in the continuous limit~\cite{R2010A, Its2006Entropy, Steve2000Toeplitz}.
-We have
+For the $2\times 2$ block that locates at the i-th row and j-th column in the correlation matrix, we have